-The electrical system is subject to great stresses during the winter.
+The electrical system is subject to greater stresses during the winter.
 Lighting and starter motor are used more often.
-The battery capacity is impaired at low air temperature.
+The battery capacity is reduced at low air temperature.
 The state of charge must be checked more frequently, and if necessary the battery should be recharged.
-The battery may freeze if the state of charge is low.
+The battery can freeze if the state of charge is too low.